15 of the Best Native Wildflowers for the US and Canada

 Jerusalem artichokes (Helianthus tuberosus).

-This wildflower grows to be six to 10 feet tall with a spread of three to five feet, and it blooms in late summer.
+It grows six to 10 feet tall with a spread of three to five feet, and blooms in late summer.

-This species spreads through rhizomes and self-seeding, so it is best used in a natural-type planting where its spread will be appreciated rather than regretted.
+This species spreads through rhizomes and self-seeding, so it is best used in a natural-type planting where its spread will be appreciated.

 Purple coneflower, wild bergamot, nodding onion, and New England aster will make good companions.